propsproject/props-protocol/docs/AdminActions.md

 The PropsController owner has the ability to perform certain restricted actions on the PropsController contract:

+- set the sProps and rProps tokens contracts
+- set the app and user sProps staking contracts
 - set the rewards escrow cooldown period
 - set the implementation contract for new app token contracts
 - set the implementation contract for new app token staking contracts